Esther-Gu/CreditRiskAnalysis/ProjectSteps.md

 sns.boxplot(x='EDUCATION', y='LIMIT_BAL', data=df)
 plt.show()
 ```
-Boxplot of Amount of Given Credit by Education Levels

 Here is a boxplot showing the distribution of the limited balance for different education levels
 ![Boxplot of limited balance for different education levels](./boxplot_education_limit_bal.png)